Japanese manual syllabary

 The Japanese Sign Language syllabary (指文字, yubimoji) is a system of manual kana used as part of Japanese Sign Language (JSL).
 It is a signary of 45 signs and 4 diacritics representing the phonetic syllables of the Japanese language.
 Signs are distinguished both in the direction they point, and in whether the palm faces the viewer or the signer.
 For example, the manual syllables na, ni, ha are all made with the first two fingers of the hand extended straight, but for na the fingers point down, for ni across the body, and for ha toward the viewer.
 The signs for te and ho are both an open flat hand, but in te the palm faces the viewer, and in ho it faces away.

 Although a syllabary rather than an alphabet, manual kana is based on the manual alphabet of American Sign Language.
 The simple vowels a, i, u, e, o are nearly identical to the ASL vowels, while the ASL consonants k, s, t, n, h, m, y, r, w are used for the corresponding syllables ending in the vowel a in manual kana: ka, sa, ta, na, ha, ma, ya, ra, wa.
-The sole exception is ta, which was modified because the ASL letter t is an obscene gesture in Japan.
+The sole exceptions are ma, na, and ta, the latter having been modified because the ASL letter t is an obscene gesture in Japan.

 The other 31 manual kana are taken from a variety of sources.
 The signs for ko, su, tu (tsu), ni, hu (fu), he, ru, re, ro imitate the shapes of the katakana for those syllables.
 The signs for no, ri, n trace the way those katakana are written, just as j and z do in ASL.
 The signs hi, mi, yo, mu, shi, ku, ti (chi) are slight modifications of the numerals 1 hito, 3 mi, 4 yo, 6 mu, 7 shichi, 9 ku, 1000 ti.
 The syllable yu represents the symbol for 'hot water' (yu) displayed at public bath houses.
 Other symbols are taken from words in Japanese Sign Language, or common gestures used by the hearing in Japan, that represent words starting with that syllable in Japanese: se from JSL "back, spine" (Japanese se); so from "that" (sore); ki from "fox" (kitsune); ke from "fault" (ketten), or perhaps "hair" (ke); te from "hand" (te); to from "together with" (to); nu from "to steal" (nusumu); ne from "roots" (ne); ho from "sail" (ho); me from "eye" (me), mo from "of course" (mochiron).